talex5/get-activity/README.md

 into it, you just run a command in your text editor and it pastes in everything you did since the last paste.
 You can then edit this text as required.

-For example, after creating this repository and making a PR against it, I type `\a` in Vim and it inserts:
+For example, after creating this repository and making a PR against it, I press F5 in Vim and it inserts:

 ```
 Created repository [talex5/get-activity](https://github.com/talex5/get-activity).